Scott Drinkwater: 2021

 On 5 May, Drinkwater re-signed with the North Queensland Cowboys until the end of the 2023 season.

 2022

 In round 20 of the 2022 NRL season, Drinkwater scored two tries for North Queensland in a 34-8 victory over St. George Illawarra.
 The following week, he scored a further two tries in North Queensland's victory over Canterbury.

 Drinkwater played 22 games for North Queensland throughout the year as North Queensland finished third on the table and qualified for the finals.
 Drinkwater played in both finals matches including their upset loss to Parramatta in the preliminary final which denied North Queensland a fairy tale Grand Final appearance.

 2023

 In round 2 of the 2023 NRL season, Drinkwater was sent to the sin bin during North Queensland's 28-16 loss against arch-rivals Brisbane after hitting Corey Oates with a shoulder charge which broke the players jaw.
 Drinkwater was later suspended for three matches.

+In round 16, Drinkwater scored two tries including the winner during golden point extra-time as North Queensland defeated Penrith 27-23.

+In round 18, Drinkwater scored two tries in North Queensland's 74-0 victory over the Wests Tigers.

+Drinkwater played 21 games for North Queensland in the 2023 NRL season and scored 11 tries as the club finished 11th on the table.

+2024

+In round 5 of the 2024 NRL season, Drinkwater scored two tries in North Queensland's 35-22 victory over strugglers the Gold Coast.

+In round 22, he scored two tries in North Queensland's 48-30 win over the Wests Tigers.

+Drinkwater played 26 games for North Queensland in the 2024 NRL season as they finished 5th on the table.
+He played in both finals games for North Queensland as they were eliminated in the second week by Cronulla.

+2025

+Drinkwater played every game for North Queensland in the 2025 NRL season as the club finished 12th on the table.